Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Related Work

 Our work is an addition to the recent body of reinforcement learning research that leverages offline demonstrations to speed up online learning \citep{rajeswaran2017learning, nair2018overcoming, nair2020awac, wagenmaker2023leveraging, ball2023efficient}.
 Classic algorithms such as DDPGfD~\citep{vecerik2017leveraging} and DQfD~\citep{hester2018deep} achieve this by combining imitation learning and RL.
 They modify DDPG~\citep{lillicrap2015continuous} and DQN~\citep{mnih2013playing} by warm-starting the algorithms' replay buffers with expert trajectories and ensuring that the offline data never gets overridden by online trajectories.
 Closely related to our study is the meta-RL literature, which aims to accelerate learning in a given RL task by using prior experience from related tasks~\citep{ gupta2018meta, nagabandi2018learning,beck2023survey}.
 These papers present model-agnostic meta-learning training objectives to maximize the expected reward from novel tasks as efficiently as possible.

 Two unique features distinguish our problem from the settings considered above.
-First, our setting assumes heterogeneity within the offline demonstration data and with the online RL task that is unobserved to the learner, while the (optimal) experts are privy to that heterogeneity.
+First, our setting assumes heterogeneity within the offline data and with the online RL task that is unobserved to the learner, while the (optimal) experts are privy to that heterogeneity.
 Second, we assume the learner will only interact with one online task, making our setup similar to zero-shot meta-RL~\citep{mardia2020concentration,verma2020meta,jiang2023zero}.

-Most similar to our work is the ExPLORe algorithm~\citep{li2024accelerating}, which assigns optimistic rewards to the offline data during the online interaction and runs an off-policy algorithm using both online data and labelled offline data as buffers.
-For our problem setting, the algorithm incentivizes the learner to explore the expert trajectories, leading to faster convergence - we consider this work one of our baselines.
+Most similar to our work is the ExPLORe algorithm~\citep{li2024accelerating}, which assigns optimistic rewards to the offline data during the online interaction and runs an off-policy algorithm using both online and labelled offline data as buffers.
+For our setting, the algorithm incentivizes the learner to explore the expert trajectories, leading to faster convergence.
+We consider this work one of our baselines.

 Our methodology utilizes only the state-action trajectory data from expert demonstrations without task-specific information or reward labels.
 Other similar methods require additional offline information.
-For example, \citet{nair2020awac} assume that the offline data contains the reward labels and use that to pre-train a policy, which is then fine-tuned online. \citet{mendonca2019guided} require task labelling for each trajectory and use the offline data to learn a single meta-learner.
-Similarly, \citet{zhou2019watch} and \citet{rakelly2019efficient} require the task label and reward labels.
-They then infer the task during online interaction and use the task-specific offline data.

-Finally, our methodology builds on posterior sampling \citep{russo2018tutorial}. \citet{hao2023leveraging,hao2023bridging} consider a similar problem using posterior sampling to leverage offline expert demonstration data to improve online RL.
+For example, \citet{bellot2023transportability} require the structural discrepancies between the environments, \citet{nair2020awac} assume that the offline data contains the reward labels and use that to pre-train a policy, which is then fine-tuned online. \citet{mendonca2019guided} require task labelling for each trajectory and use the offline data to learn a single meta-learner. \citet{zhou2019watch} and \citet{rakelly2019efficient} require the task label and reward labels.
+They then infer the task during online interaction and use the task-specific offline data. \citet{lee2024supervised} requires a large amount of noisy expert data with reward labels, in addition to the optimal trajectory data, for good performance.
+Finally, our methodology builds on posterior sampling \citep{russo2018tutorial}. \citet{hao2023leveraging,hao2023bridging} consider a similar problem using posterior sampling to leverage offline expert data to improve online RL.
 However, they assume homogeneity between the expert data and online tasks.
 In contrast, our setting accounts for heterogeneity.